 There's no doubt about it, we all need sleep.
 We need it to function properly and we need it for our health.
 But sometimes it can be difficult to fall asleep, especially when you are stressed out or experiencing a lot of anxiety during the day.
-In this article, you'll learn how to take care of your sleep apnea and get the rest you need for a better life!
+In this article, you will learn how to treat sleep apnea, how to care for it, and how to get the rest you need for a better life!

 What is Sleep Apnea?